BuzzRage/TABL/README.md

     * Indicate which tonic and scale are currently selected
     * When changing scale, automatically print the new valid notes
     * Fix the state delay after stopping a loop
+    * Centralize widget handling in `update_gui()`
+    * Auto-reconfigure the layout to correspond to what is played when pressing replay or loop button (determine scale and tonic to refresh layout)

 * Music engine:
     * Build a function that play notes
     * Build a function that play chords
     * Build a function that play scale
     * Build a function that play all triads within a given scale
-    * Make all times affected by time_step variable and stop notes after a while (useful for some instruments with high sustain)
+    * Make all times affected by `time_step` variable and stop notes after a while (useful for some instruments with high sustain)